AndreyTeets/FileServer/README.md

     On Linux set up permissions if necessary.

 + ###### 5.
 Create/prepare the settings file.
-    Template settings file can be found here [src/FileServer/appsettings.template.json](src/FileServer/appsettings.template.json).
-At a bare minimum the `signing key` and `login key` have to be changed, as they are empty in the template and the server will refuse to start with invalid settings.

-    The next step in this example assumes that steps 3 and 4 were strictly followed, the settings file is located in the current directory with the name `appsettings.json` and that the settings are set to:
+    For example, assuming steps 3 and 4 have been strictly followed, copy the template settings file to `appsettings.json` in the current directory and change:
     ```
     "CertFilePath": "/server_cert/cert.crt",
     "CertKeyPath": "/server_cert/cert.key",
     "SigningKey": "<some string from 20 to 64 symbols>",
     "LoginKey": "<some password, 12 symbols minimum>",
     ```
-    with the rest left as is in the template.

 + ###### 6.
 Start the server.
-    For example, to run the image built in step 2 using docker:
+    For example, assuming steps 3, 4, 5 have been strictly followed, to run the image built in step 2 using docker on Linux:
     ```
     docker run --rm -it --pull=never --name fs \
         --security-opt no-new-privileges \